 Insurance Europe is concerned the number of delegated and implementing acts causes considerable legal uncertainty as it is impossible to predict the final content and interpretation of many crucial provisions.

-For instance, the EC shall be empowered among other provisions to adopt delegated acts to further specify criteria and safeguards for the processing of sensitive data (article 9(3)), for profiling (article 20(5)) and lawfulness of processing (article 6(5)).

-These provisions enable the EC to define criteria of articles sanctioning non-compliance on the basis of Article 79.
-This is itself contradicts the fundamental principle of legal certainty.

 Insurance Europe believes the large number of delegated and implementing acts is even more worrying since the chosen legal instrument, a Regulation, is immediately applicable without national implementation.

 Insurance Europe calls for a reduction of the number of delegated and implementing acts.